Jeremy-Garrison/Jeremy-Garrison.github.io/_pages/teaching.md

 </script>

 ## Teaching Philosophy
-Throughout my time teaching economics at Colorado State University, I have developed a student-centered pedagogy.
+I have always loved teaching.
+Few other jobs compare when it comes to salience of impact.
+Throughout my time teaching economics at Colorado State University, I have developed a student-centered approach.
 I employ a series of small-group activities that encourage broad student participation and permit me to interact with the students one-on-one even in the large lecture setting.
 By emphasizing the value of students’ lived experience in understanding economics, I seek to cultivate an environment of critical engagement with the material, critical reflection on the structures of society, empathy through civil discourse, and empowerment through knowledge.
-These methods nurtured my curiosity as a student, and this philosophy imbues my teaching now with deep purpose.
+These methods nurtured my curiosity as a student, and this philosophy imbues my teaching now with a deep sense of purpose.

 Evidence of my teaching effectiveness can be found in this [document](/files/Teaching Effectiveness.pdf).